thinkphp/machine-learning-in-action/percentile/README.md

 Percentiles are used in statistics to give you a number that describes the value that a given percent of the values are lower than

+## Examples

-Example: Let's say we have an array of the ages of all the people that live in a street.
+Let's say we have an array of the ages of all the people that live in a street.

 https://ideone.com/b2OCaN